Burakumin: Contemporary situation

 The Special Measures Law expired in March 2002, officially ending the era of government-led Dōwa projects.
 The government's final statement concluded that the projects had substantially improved the material environment, breaking the cycle of poverty and discrimination, and that the focus should now shift to promoting human rights education.
 While the living conditions in many buraku communities have improved significantly, discrimination persists, particularly in marriage and employment.
 The focus of the problem has shifted from overt poverty and poor sanitation to more subtle forms of social exclusion and prejudice.

 A 1993 government survey provided a detailed snapshot of the situation.
 It found a "Dōwa-related population" of 892,751 people living in 4,442 designated communities.
+Most were located in western Japan, while none were located in Hokkaido and Tōhoku.
+About three quarters of the districts were in rural areas.
+The size of each community ranged from less than five households to more than 1,000 households.
 While the proportion of burakumin in these districts had decreased, indicating outward migration, significant disparities remained.
-One-third of burakumin surveyed reported experiencing discrimination, most often related to marriage or employment.
-The survey showed an increase in intermarriage, but 5 percent of mainstream respondents still said they would "completely oppose" a marriage to a burakumin.
 Economically, 52 percent of buraku households received livelihood support, nearly double the rate for non-buraku households in the same areas.
 Educational attainment had improved, with high school entrance rates nearing the national average, but rates of long-term absenteeism were double the average, and university progression (around 20 percent) still lagged significantly behind the mainstream figure of nearly 40 percent.

 Estimating the precise number of burakumin is difficult due to the social sensitivity of the issue and the self-identification of individuals.
+Because burakumin parents sometimes do not tell their children about their ancestry in hopes of avoiding discrimination, there is an increasingly large population that has no idea that others would consider them burakumin.
+Discrimination is primarily based on ancestry and location; someone with no burakumin ancestry may be viewed as one and discriminated against if they move to a former dōwa chiku.
 Broader estimates of the total population range from 1.5 to 3 million people.